Ramadan 2024: UAE announces reduced work hours for public sector employees

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-The authority has confirmed that ministries and federal agencies may continue to implement flexible work regulations that they approve during working days in the holy month of Ramadan.
+The authority has confirmed that ministries and federal agencies may continue to implement flexible work or remote work schedules that they approve during working days in the holy month.
 This implementation should adhere to the principles contained therein and stay within the limits of the approved number of working hours per day.

-Additionally, it is possible to grant flexibility to employees, permitting them to work remotely on Fridays during Ramadan.
-However, this flexibility should not exceed 70% of the total number of employees of the entity by approved guidelines.
+Additionally, employees may be granted the flexibility to work remotely on Fridays during Ramadan.
+However, this flexibility should be limited to not exceed 70 per cent of the total number of employees, as per approved guidelines.

 According to the Hijri calendar published by the Dubai Islamic Affairs and Charitable Activities Department (IACAD), Ramadan will likely commence on Tuesday, March 12, 2024.